Ruby Ridge standoff

 Extensive litigation followed.
 Initially, Randy Weaver and Harris were tried on a variety of federal criminal charges, including first-degree murder for the death of Degan.
 In the successful defense, Weaver's attorney Gerry Spence accused the agencies that were involved of criminal wrongdoing, in particular the FBI, the USMS, the Bureau of Alcohol, Tobacco, and Firearms (ATF), and the United States Attorney's Office (USAO) for Idaho.
 Harris and Weaver were acquitted of all the siege-related charges, and Weaver was only found guilty of violating his bail terms and of failing to appear for a court hearing, both related to the original federal firearms charges.
 The Weaver family and Harris both filed civil suits against the federal government in response to the firefight and the siege.
 In August 1995, the Weavers won a combined out-of-court settlement of $3.1 million; Harris was awarded a $380,000 settlement in September 2000.
 In 1997, a Boundary County prosecutor indicted Horiuchi for the manslaughter of Vicki, but the county's new prosecutor controversially closed the case, claiming he would be unlikely to secure a conviction.

-The behavior of federal agents during these events drew intense scrutiny.
-At the end of Weaver's trial, the Department of Justice's Office of Professional Responsibility formed the Ruby Ridge Task Force (RRTF) in an attempt to investigate Spence's charges; their report raised questions about all of the participating agencies' conduct and policies.
+The behavior of government agents during these events drew intense scrutiny.
+At the end of Weaver's trial, the Department of Justice's Office of Professional Responsibility formed the Ruby Ridge Task Force (RRTF) in an attempt to investigate Spence's charges.
+The resulting report raised questions about all of the participating agencies' conduct and policies.
 Another inquiry was led by the Senate Subcommittee on Terrorism, Technology, and Government Information, which held hearings between September 6 and October 19, 1995.
-It issued a report in which it called for reforms in federal law enforcement in an attempt to prevent a repeat of the losses of life at Ruby Ridge and to restore the public's confidence.
+It issued a report in which it called for reforms in federal law enforcement to prevent a repeat of the losses of life at Ruby Ridge and to restore the public's confidence.
 Several documentaries and books were produced on the siege.

-The law enforcement and government response at Ruby Ridge and during the Waco siege roughly six months later were both cited by the terrorists, Timothy McVeigh and Terry Nichols as their motivations to carry out the Oklahoma City bombing.
+The actions of government and state law enforcement at Ruby Ridge and during the Waco siege roughly six months later were both cited by the terrorists Timothy McVeigh and Terry Nichols as their primary motivations to carry out the Oklahoma City bombing in 1995.